 What these examples all have in common are two parties, the possession by one party of nonpublic information not known by the other party, and the need to share that information in order to accomplish a business objective.
 All NDAs describe what information is protected, who is to protect it, how long they’re responsible for protecting it, and what are the permitted uses of the information.

-NDAs are often signed casually without much thought or concern — sometimes without being read.
+Nondisclosure agreements are often signed casually without much thought or concern, even sometimes without being read.
 You’ll hear this often from me: always keep in mind that anyone can be sued by anybody at any time for any reason.
-Any legal document drafted for a business transaction can potentially represent a collection of expensive claims about which you can be sued or need to sue if that document is signed without reading, careful consideration, or advice from a knowledgeable business attorney.
+Any legal document drafted for a business transaction can potentially represent a collection of expensive claims.
+You can be sued or need to sue on these claims if that document is signed without reading, careful consideration, or advice from a knowledgeable business attorney.

 I have recently seen actual NDAs proposed that contained provisions that variously would have obligated the party who didn’t draft the NDA to: